 I love Great Falls Park, a national park located in northern Virginia along the Potomac River.
 Who would think such a beautiful and wild location would be located just outside Washington, D.C.?
 Just across the river is the Chesapeake & Ohio Canal National Historical Park, which also gives some great views of the falls and the river.

 I was on the Virginia side when creating this particular photograph.
 I had arrived to the park just before sunrise, both because it’s far less crowded this time of day, and because it’s such a great time to photograph.
-Not only do you have great light, but you also don’t need worry as much about blowing out highlights in the waterfalls, which is very easy to do if you wait until the sun is high in the sky on a cloudless day.
+Not only do you have great light, but you also don’t need to worry as much about blowing out highlights in the waterfalls, which is very easy to do if you wait until the sun is high in the sky on a cloudless day.

 This photograph was created from the overlook just south of Fisherman’s Eddy.
 It provides a nice view of the falls, and also looks down on the rocks below, where you will sometimes see people fishing, rafting or kayaking.